An attempt to develop a low-field coded-field compressed sensing magnetic resonance imager

 The dimensions of the long aluminum extrusion pieces are about 50cm, and the short ones holding each component are about 10-12cm high.
 The aluminum extrusion makes it easy to resize for larger/small coils, and to move in the tip of the liner stage very close to the coil form during setup.

 Following Bradley Worley's great proton precession magnetometer (PyPPM) project, I decided a good place to start would be replicating his (or a similar) proton precession magnetometer, then experimenting with it under different non-uniform field conditions to see how viable the coded field technique may be.
-About 10 years ago Stefan and...Read more »
+About 10 years ago Stefan and Richard Hollos published a book called Signals from the...Read more »

 Let's have a look at the first test rig for measuring magnetic fields over a 3D volume.